apache/nuttx/Documentation/components/drivers/character/watchdog.rst

  ``Timer callback``: This choice also uses a timer callback to reset the watchdog, but it will reset the watchdog every "keep a live interval".

- ``Worker callback``: This choice uses the Low Priority Work Queue to reset the watchog every "keep a live interval".
-This choice depends on having the Low Priority Work Queue enabled.
+ ``Worker callback``:  This choice uses a Work Queue to reset the watchdog every "keep a live interval".
+This choice depends on having the Low or High Priority Work Queue enabled.
+ If only the High Priority Work Queue is enabled, this one will be used, otherwise Low Priority Work Queue is used.

  So, before enabling it, go into menu :menuselection:`RTOS Features --> Work queue support` and press :kbd:`Enter`.